Forecasting high-dimensional functional time series with dual-factor structures: Empirical studies

-\cite{hyndman2010rainbow} develop rainbow plots to visualize functional time series.
-The color order of the rainbow reflects the time ordering of the functional time series.
-Functions from earlier times are in red, and those from more recent times are in purple.
-Figure~\ref{fig:1} depicts the rainbow plots of the logarithm of the smoothed female mortality rates for four prefectures of Japan, namely, Tokyo, Nagano, Kyoto, and Osaka, from $1975$ to $2015$.
+Figure~\ref{fig:1} depicts the rainbow plots of the logarithm of the smoothed female mortality rates for four prefectures of Japan, namely, Tokyo, Nagano, Kyoto and Osaka, from $1975$ to $2022$.
+The rainbow plots of \cite{hyndman2010rainbow} can visualize a time ordering of functions.
+The colour order of the rainbow reflects the time ordering of the functional observations.
+Functions from the distant past are depicted in red, whereas more recent functions are shown in purple.

+The weighted penalized regression splines method is applied to convert the observed data into continuous functions.
+Due to the sparsity of data for very high age group, we have aggregated both female and male mortality for ages over $98$, hence the number of grid points on the mortality curves is $99$.

 Despite the general shapes of mortality rates for these four prefectures being similar, we may observe significant differences in the troughs and peaks and the overlaps of the curves.
-This means the mortality rates of different prefectures contain heterogeneity.
-Therefore, to achieve improved forecasts of the mortality rates, which is high-dimensional, we need to extract the common features and use these common features to produce forecasts.
+This indicates the mortality rates of different prefectures contain heterogeneity.
+To achieve improved forecasts of the subnational mortality rates, we need to extract the common features and use these common features to produce forecasts.
 This could be achieved by separating the homogeneity and heterogeneity of mortality rates of all prefectures.
-As indicated in model~\eqref{eq:4}, the heterogeneity of mortality rates of each prefecture is reflected in $\bb{\Lambda}(u)$, the $N\times k$ functional factor loading matrix, since each country has a different set of functional factor loading.
-While the term $\bb{\phi}(u)\bb{F}_t$ represents the homogeneity, which is common to all functional time series.
+From~\eqref{eq:4}, the heterogeneity of mortality rates of each prefecture is reflected in $\bb{\Lambda}(u)$, the $N\times k$ functional factor loading matrix, since each prefecture has a different set of functional factor loading.
+The term $\bb{\phi}(u)\bb{F}_t$ represents the homogeneity, which is common to all FTS.

-Figure~\ref{fig:2} shows the first four functional factor loadings of mortality rates of these four prefectures.
-All these four-factor loadings are different for these four prefectures; this represents the heterogeneity in the mortality rates, more specifically, the different troughs, peaks, and overlaps of the mortality rate curves of these prefectures.
+Figure~\ref{fig:2} shows the first four functional factor loadings of mortality rates of four chosen prefectures.
+All these four-factor loadings are different for these four prefectures.
+This represents the heterogeneity in the subnational mortality rates with different troughs, peaks and overlaps of the mortality rate curves.